alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have enthusiasm for appling mathematics to practical problems in different disciplines.
-My graduate work mainly focuses on developing theoratical results in optimal transport theory for problems in measure concentration, network information theory and machine learning theory.
-Besides my theoretical background, I am capable of implementing my ideas using programing languages like Python, Matlab, etc.
+I have enthusiasm for applying mathematics to practical problems in different disciplines.
+My graduate work mainly focuses on developing theoretical results in optimal transport theory for problems in measure concentration, network information theory, and machine learning theory.
+Besides my theoretical background, I am capable of implementing my ideas using programming languages like Python, Matlab, etc.